-- 5.1.2 In Quarter 2 there were 143 food hygiene inspections carried out and in Quarter 3 there were 176 food hygiene inspections carried out.
-29% of these inspections were with new businesses or new Food Business Operators.
-In total 504 inspections have been undertaken so far this year which shows that the predicted activity should be met. - 5.1.3 In Quarters 2 and 3 there were 116 new food business registrations received, this what was anticipated based on previous data.
-A new business registration can occur when an existing business changes hands and a new food business operator takes over or an entirely new business starts up. - 5.1.4 Progress against the Alternative Enforcement Strategy remains at Red status, however, I can report that 157 businesses have been contacted to see if they are still operating and their records updated to show which need inspecting and which have ceased trading so work on this area has started. - 5.1.5 In Quarters 2 and 3 a total of 17 compliance checks were undertaken, these are revisits to check compliance where the food hygiene inspection has uncovered issues that need attention.
-It is likely that the level of predicted activity will be slightly exceeded for compliance checks.
+- 5.1.2 In Quarter 4 there were 264 food hygiene inspections carried out, this brings the total to 768 food hygiene inspections being undertake during the year 2023-24.
+This exceeds the level of activity predicted. - 5.1.3 In Quarter 4 there were 78 new food business registrations received, this is slightly less than previous quarters and shows the continuing flux of food businesses.
+A new business registration can occur when an existing business changes hands and a new food business operator takes over or an entirely new business starts up.
+The service is still finding that some businesses are registering a long time before they intend to open and this has been fed back to the Food Standards Agency. - 5.1.4 Progress against the Alternative Enforcement Strategy remains at Red status, however, going into 2023-24 some temporary additional resource has been secured to go continue going through the list of Category E businesses and identify which need inspecting and then create an inspection record for the relevant officer. - 5.1.5 In Quarter 4 there were 9 compliance checks undertaken, these are revisits to check compliance where the food hygiene inspection has uncovered issues that need attention.
+The level of predicted activity will be slightly exceeded for compliance checks, this is due to a number of the businesses that were inspected this year having not been inspected for up to 4 years and regrettably standards having dropped.

-- 5.1.6 Appendix 1 also shows that requests for export certificates remains a little lower than anticipated based on previous years data, this is something that as a service we cannot influence and is determined by what manufactures are exporting where.
-The predicted income has been adjusted accordingly. - 5.1.7 Requests for rescores continue to be higher than anticipated in Quarter 2 meaning that at the end of Quarter 3 we had received the number of requests predicted for the whole year.
+- 5.1.6 Appendix 1 also shows that requests for export certificates was lower than anticipated based on previous years data, this is something that as a service we cannot influence and is determined by what manufactures are exporting where.
+The predicted income has been adjusted accordingly. - 5.1.7 Requests for rescores continue to be higher than anticipated in Quarter 4, over the year 31 rescore requests were received when only 20 were predicted.
 This shows how businesses are keen to ensure they receive the highest possible rating of 5 by request a rescoring inspection and providing details of how they have addressed any matters outstanding at their programmed inspection. - 5.1.8 Officers have continued to take part in UK Health Security Agency's sampling study, topics were 'Ready to Eat (RTE) Salad and salad components from Retail and Catering' and 'Cooked Ready to Eat (RTE) Sliced or Cut Meat from retail and catering premises'.
-Where samples were unsatisfactory notification was provided to the Food Standards Agency and additional visits have been undertaken to provide advice and guidance to businesses and further samples carried out to check for improvement to the required standard. - 5.1.9 The level of activity with regard to infectious disease control has increased slightly due to there being a cluster of Cryptosporidium cases in the East of England and the UK Health Security Agency requesting questionnaires were carried out with all cases area to see if a link to any other cases in the area could be found.
+Where samples were unsatisfactory notification was provided to the Food Standards Agency and additional visits have been undertaken to provide advice and guidance to businesses and further samples carried out to check for improvement to the required standard. - 5.1.9 The level of activity with regard to infectious disease control has increased slightly due the UK Health Security Agency re starting notifications of certain confirmed food and waterborne gastrointestinal pathogens and requests for Environmental Health to contact the case to undertake a questionnaire relating to possible exposures.